msfasha/Arabic-Deep-Learning-OCR/README.md

 The model operates in an end to end manner with high accuracy words without the need to segment words.
 The model can be trained to recognized words in different fonts.
 It was tested on (18) font types and the accuracy was high.

-The code in this model was based on the work of https://github.com/githubharald/SimpleHTR.

 The details of this model are presented at: https://arxiv.org/abs/2009.01987